jeffrey-xiao/circuit-buddy/README.md

  - Circuit simplification with the Quine–McCluskey algorithm

 The backend is a simple flask server that handles the endpoints for openCV and the Quine-McCluskey algorithm.
-The frontend is mainly vanilla javascript built on [FabricJS](http://fabricjs.com/) and jQuery for the tabs.
+The frontend is vanilla javascript built on [FabricJS](http://fabricjs.com/) and Vue for most of the UI components.

 Try it now: http://circuit-buddy.herokuapp.com/s/index.html